-Many spaces and environmental features comprise green infrastructure, including water environments.1 A key feature of green infrastructure is that networks are strategically planned and that spaces and places are connected.
+Many spaces and environmental features comprise green infrastructure, including water environments.
+A key feature of green infrastructure is that networks are strategically planned and spaces and places are connected.

-Each component part of green infrastructure has the potential to deliver wider benefits, including recreation, biodiversity,2 health, climate change mitigation and adaptation, sustainable travel and water quality.
+Each component part of green infrastructure has the potential to deliver a range of benefits, including recreation, biodiversity, health, climate change mitigation and adaptation, sustainable travel, flood risk management and water quality.
 When planned, designed and managed as a network, these benefits are maximised.